Z323323/Complex-numbers-background/README.md

 <p>
   Some basic knowledge of trigonometry enables us to represent complex numbers in a quite intuitive form which only involves the length of $z$ segment, and the $\sin$ and $\cos$ functions, which in turn is the exact same of the "algebraic" form.

-  If you don't remember radians values for angles, I give you a quick remainder which basically just relies on the proof of $\pi$ (which I'm not going to cover).
+  If you don't remember radians values for angles I give you a quick remainder.
 The circumference of a circle of radius $r = 1$ is given by

   $C = 2 \pi r$